AlbedoWang/albedowang.github.io/_pages/cv.md

 Projects
 ======
-* **Library Management System**
+* **Tiny-C compiler**
   * Oct.
 2023 - Nov.
-2023: Course Project of *Fundamentals of Database Systems*
+2023: Course Project of *Compiler Theory*
-  * Used **Python Sqlite3** to manage library database, **Flask** to accomplish the front-end and back-end interaction.
-  * The system handled the borrowing, purchase, sale, and deletion of library books, and made statistics and records.
+  * Developed a simplified C compiler in C, implementing lexical analysis, syntax analysis, and Intermediate Representation (IR) generation for the Tiny-C language.
+  * Supported key C language features in Tiny-C, including assignment, arithmetic operations, while loops, and if-else statements.
+  * Utilized GDB for debugging C programs compiled with GCC on x86-64 Linux systems to understand register calls and system-level operations.

 * **Reinforcement Learning Algorithm**
   * Nov.
 2023 - Dec.
 2023: Course Project of *Algorithm Analysis and Design*
   * Implemented a **Deep Q-Network** to solve the 0-1 Knapsack problem, where a neural network learned to maximize the value of items selected within a weight limit.